spikeekips/mitum-doc/README.md

 ## Outline

-1. About mitum
+1. About MITUM
     1. About me
-    1. Brief History Of mitum
+    1. Brief History Of MITUM
     1. Future Plan
 1. Basic Principles
 1. Consensus Protocol